FINANCIAL VALUE = FCF & ROIC

 Stretch accounts payable

-Accounts payable can be viewed as a short-term loan from vendors, as they often provide products or services with the promise of being paid in 30, 60 or even 90 days from delivery of the products or services.
+Accounts payable can be viewed as a short-term loan from vendors, as they often provide products or services with the promise of being paid in 30, 60, or even 90 days from the delivery of the products or services.
 The cumulative payments an organization owes to its vendors are their accounts payable.
 Having worked with many companies, stretching accounts payable can be painful and risky because it can damage your relationship with vendors.
-While stretching accounts payable can be used as a short-term way to conserve cash, just make sure you don’t stretch vendors too much that they reduce their service levels, de-prioritize you as a client, or stop doing business with you.
+While stretching accounts payable can be used as a short-term way to conserve cash, just make sure you don’t stretch vendors too much so that they reduce their service levels, de-prioritize you as a client, or stop doing business with you.
 If you want a longer-term accounts payable strategy, re-negotiate with your major vendors on payment terms.
 Every 15 or 30-day extension in payment terms, can add up to material improvements in FCF and ROIC.
 One of the most critical aspects of stretching out accounts payable is constant communication between finance & accounting teams, the various functions that may be impacted, and the vendors.
 I’ve seen some really messy situations and actual business interruptions, because the finance & accounting team didn’t communicate with the functions that they were in arrears with some vendors, and those vendors disrupted their service.
 In the end, it is often important to a relationship to pay within agreed-upon terms, and when organizations get a little too greedy trying to stretch vendors, it often ends up hurting the organization.

 Accounts payable is a function of the cost structure of a company.
 If you want to grow FCF and ROIC reduce your cost structure.
 First, attack the product and partner costs.
 With reducing product costs focus on cost engineering your product, manufacturing processes, logistics, packaging, etc. With partner costs, start with trying to eliminate partners that are low value and high cost, then focus on demand management, by driving down the initial demand for partner services and products.
 Once those steps are taken, when contracts are up, go through a proper RFP and/or bidding process first with commodity-oriented products and services, and then with more strategic partners.
 The last step in a cost reduction project is to focus on personnel costs, focusing on those roles that may be lower value and/or potentially consolidated.